PLOCH ART GALLERY SEASON ARCHIVE

 The Ploch Art Gallery proudly displays the work of living Wisconsin artists each season.
 Please see below for past exhibitions.

-PAST 2024 EXHIBITIONS
+2024 EXHIBITIONS

 Wisconsin Art Educators Association – Youth Art Month: Dream in Art (February 2024)